 - You can even sell used costumes.
 Some may just pay you handsomely to help them get rid of their last year’s costume.
 Wash and iron them properly, and if need to, fix them.
 They would become your new Halloween merchandise when the festival comes around again.

-- And if you are decent with your hands, offer hem, sew or alter services for people.
-You can always charge a fee for such costume repair service.
+- And if you are good with your hands, offer hem, sew or alteration services for people.
+You can always charge a fee for a costume repair service.

 Don’t you think the customary pumpkin faces need a makeover?

 Be creative and figure out the next generation of pumpkin faces.
-When you are done, capture them with your camera, present these images to the neighborhood and talk them to agree to get one of such types from you.
+When you are done, capture them with your camera, present these images to the neighborhood and talk them to agree to purchase one from you.

 If money is no object, showcase your carved pumpkins at a small rented space in a busy spot in your town.

-Really, I think the one of a kind of “traditional pumpkin face” is losing its appeal.
+Really, I think the basic “traditional pumpkin face” is losing its appeal.
 A more daring and attractive design may just convince people that a change has been so overdue that they don’t mind spending a few dollars just to claim one of these as their own.

 Putting together party planning and Halloween is another excellent idea.
-If you are good in baking, then come out with stuff that symbolizes Halloween, a pumpkin shaped cake, pumpkin shaped cookies, ghost shaped cookies, etc. never fail to amaze your guests.
+If you are good at baking, then come up with stuff that symbolizes Halloween, a pumpkin shaped cake, pumpkin shaped cookies, ghost shaped cookies, etc. never fail to amaze your guests.

 Or you can do the really gross Halloween foods.
 You can always count on stuff like Jello mold brains, worms in mud (gummy worms in Oreo cookie crumbs) and eyeball salad (peeled grapes) to evoke strong feelings (one way or another), which blend in well with the spirit of the festival.

-Your creativity should know no bound, inject that scary theme throughout the party, and give that innocent cocktail a scary name like the Bloody Mary!
+Your creativity should know no bounds, inject that scary theme throughout the party, and give that innocent cocktail a scary name like the Bloody Mary!